Skip to content

 In the Options Table field, enter the path to the file containing the options table definitions in text format.
 Use the .def extension.

-Important: A .def file that uses CRLF at the end of the line of characters can prevent the Language Server from running properly.
+Important: A .def file that uses CRLF at the end of the line of characters might prevent the Language Server from running properly.
 To prevent this problem from occurring, ensure that the end of the line sequence in *.def is set to Unix style (LF).

 Notes: